scottjbarr/watcher/README.md

 # Watcher

-Watches a directory for changes, and runs `go test` when changes to `.go` files is detected.
+Watches a directory for changes, and runs a command when changes to any *.go file is detected.

 It isn't particularly polished, but it works.

 ## Usage

-    watcher .
+    Usage of watcher:
+      -c string
+            command to execute on change (default "go test") -d string
+            directory to watch (default ".")

 ## LICENSE

 The MIT License (MIT)

-Copyright (c) 2015 Scott Barr
+Copyright (c) 2016 Scott Barr

 See [LICENSE.md](LICENSE.md)